• Students aged six months to three years register for Baby/Toddler & Me.

 A continuation of skills learned in Baby & Me, this class is recommended before beginning our preschool swim lesson program.
 Swim diapers are required for all children who are not toilet trained.

-This class is for children not quite ready to begin lessons without their parent.
-It includes basic swim skills and learning to become comfortable in the water with an instructor.
+This class is for children not quite ready to begin lessons without a parent.
+It includes basic swim skills and learning to become comfortable in the water.

 In order to serve our guests effectively, some classes may be "blended" to include students from multiple class levels.
 When more than one instructor is available, students will be assessed on the first day and then grouped by ability.